 2. Chronic callus on heels that cracks.
 This can be unbearable and I find is inevitable with constant use.
-Over the years, I carried a pumice stone, but it is a slow way to control the problem.
+Over the years, I carried a pumice stone, but it is a slow, inefficient way to control the problem.
 Recently I found the ideal solution – a microplane zester – a kind of food grater with flat cutting edges.
 You may smile, but try it first.
 It removes callus quickly and painlessly.
 I like the one by Microplane – 31cm X 3.4 cm with no handle.
-It is at least twice as long as I need, but with no handle, it can be used in both directions which is quite useful.
+It is at least twice as long as I need, but with no handle, it can be used in both directions that is quite useful.
 As it is very thin, I takes up virtually no room in my pack.

 3. Liability to damage to the footwear.
 Compared to other footwear, FFs are more vulnerable to damage.
 The toe loop is most liable to break or better yet, pull out in one piece, especially if you catch the toe of the FF and it is bent down with force.
 Rarely have I pulled out the side straps.

 4. Blisters/wear areas between toes or under straps.
 Because of the small areas of contact, these can be a problem.
 Make sure the toe strap is of supple material.
 The best straps are simple webbing.
 I recently bought some Reefs with a pillowy material under the straps that collected sand.
 I eventually had to put on the hiking shoes.